pagkly/Zed/Investopedia4/Comparing Time Deposit or Certificates of Deposit Rates Between Banks.md

 Like regular bank deposits, time deposits are insured against any losses.

-On the other hand, the rate of return is usually lower than that for other investments.
-The investor could deposit the same amount of money in a bond mutual fund or Treasury bills and earn a higher yield.
+On the other hand, the rate of [[Return|return]] is usually lower than that for other investments.
+The investor could deposit the same amount of money in a bond mutual fund or Treasury bills and earn a higher [[Yield|yield]].

-There is another risk, especially if the investor chooses a long term for the time deposit.
+There is another [[Risk|risk]], especially if the investor chooses a [[Long Term|long term]] for the time deposit.
 Interest rates may go up over time, while the investor's money is locked into the rate that prevailed when the account was open.

 Higher interest rates go hand in hand with higher inflation.
 So, that investor's money is shrinking while it sits there, in terms of real spending power.

 Pros

--   Time deposits offer investors a fixed interest rate until maturity.
+-   Time deposits [[Offer|offer]] investors a fixed interest rate until maturity.

--   Time deposits are risk-free investments backed by the FDIC or NCUA.
+-   Time deposits are [[Risk|risk]]-free investments backed by the FDIC or NCUA.

 -   Time deposits have various maturity dates and minimum deposit amounts.